Miami Boat Accident Lawyer

 Many boating accidents can involve catastrophic injuries.
 Injuries to the head, neck, spine, and back can often cause permanent damage if you are thrown to the deck or fall into a bulkhead during a boat accident.
 These injuries are common in sudden crashes.
 A fire on a boat can quickly engulf small vessels and lead to severe burns, smoke inhalation, or even death for victims on board.
 Fires often mean that passengers and crew need to evacuate immediately, which often means going into the water or onto a life raft.

 If you were in the water and were struck by a boat, you could suffer serious head injuries.
 Rescue boats responding to an accident could accidentally strike people in the water, causing serious injuries.
 Swimmers, surfers, and SCUBA divers are also at risk of getting hit by a boat and potentially knocked unconscious or injured by propellers from passing boats.

 Any time a boating victim leaves the vessel during a boating accident, they are also at risk for drowning and other injuries in the water.
 Boat owners and operators should be sure to include proper emergency flotation devices and life jackets to keep passengers safe in the event of an emergency.
 These usually have bright colors to help rescuers spot victims, and the flotation helps keep weak swimmers from drowning.
 Many injuries occur because boats are not properly equipped with such emergency equipment.

 Many accidents unfortunately cause fatal injuries.
-Our lawyers also represent the family of boat accident victims who were lost overboard or died during a fatal boating accident, and we work to get them compensation for the loss of a loved one.
+Our Florida boat accident lawyers also represent the family of boat accident victims who were lost overboard or died during a fatal boating accident, and we work to get them compensation for the loss of a loved one.